-- 12.1 This Part discusses various situations which CCS may regard as giving rise to joint control, including equality in voting rights or in representation on decision-making bodies, veto rights and joint exercise of voting rights.
+- 12.1 This Part discusses various situations which CCS may regard as giving rise to joint control, including equality in voting rights or in representation on decision- making bodies, veto rights and joint exercise of voting rights.
 Some of the other considerations relevant to the determination of whether joint control exists will also be covered.
-The illustrations provided in this Part are not exhaustive and situations not covered by or not referred to in this Part should not be assumed to be beyond the scope of the merger provisions. - 12.2 The illustrations provided in this Part are also relevant to CCS's determination of whether de facto control, referred to in paragraph 3.11 above, exists.
+The illustrations provided in this Part are not exhaustive and situations not covered by or not referred to in this Part should not be assumed to be beyond the scope of the merger provisions. - 12.2 The illustrations provided in this Part are also relevant to CCS's determination of whether de facto control, referred to in paragraphs 3.11 and 3.12 above, exists.